-Visitors will familiarize themselves with the basic stages of olive-oil production: crushing the olives, compressing the olive pulp and separating the olive oil from the water.
+Visitors will familiarize themselves with the basic stages of olive-oil production: the crushing of the olives, the compressing of the olive pulp, and the separation of the olive oil from water.

 The Silk Museum in Soufli

-The Silk Museum presents the different phases of sericulture, or silk farming, and silk manufacturing in detail and focuses on how the town of Soufli, in Evros, became a major silk-producing center in the late 19th through to the mid-20th century.
+The Silk Museum presents the different phases of sericulture, or silk farming, and silk manufacturing in detail and focuses on how the town of Soufli in Evros became a major silk-producing center in the late 19th through to mid-20th century.

-At the museum, visitors will learn about all the details from each phase composing the cycle of sericulture and discover the stages of silk manufacturing through authentic exhibits, supported by audiovisual material.
+At the museum, visitors will learn about all the details from each phase of which the cycle of sericulture is composed and discover the stages of silk manufacturing through authentic exhibits, supported by audiovisual material.

 The Rooftile and Brickworks Museum in Volos

-The Rooftile & Brickworks Museum is housed in a historic factory in Volos built in 1926 by Nikolaos and Spyridon Tsalapatas.
+The Rooftile and Brickworks Museum is housed in a historic factory in Volos built in 1926 by Nikolaos and Spyridon Tsalapatas.

 The massive complex, which covers approximately 5.44 acres, was one of the largest factories of its kind while active.

-The factory remained empty after it closed in 1978, until it was purchased by the city of Volos in 1995.
+The factory remained empty after its closure in 1978 until it was purchased by the city of Volos in 1995.

-The Piraeus Bank Foundation took over restoration work on the factory, converting it into an interactive, innovative museum, which was completed in 2006.
+The Piraeus Bank Foundation funded restoration work on the factory, converting it into an interactive, innovative museum, which was completed in 2006.

 The Silversmithing Museum in Ioannina